-The so-called trains are little more than long wooden frames around three meters in length and powered by a 6HP gasoline engine.
-Cranking down the single-track line at fifteen kilometres an hour is actually far more thrilling than you’d think.
-Especially as our driver took great delight in making the journey as bumpy and twisty as possible.
+The so-called trains are little more than three metre wooden frames powered by a 6HP gasoline engine.
+Cranking down the single-track line at fifteen kilometres an hour is actually far more exciting than you’d think.
+Especially as our driver took great delight in making the journey as twisty and crunching as possible.

-But the genius part of the system is the amusing solution to what happens when a train is coming right at you from the other direction.
-Basically, the vehicle with the fewest passengers has to stop and is quickly disassembled by its driver!
-He then sets all the loose parts down in the grass by the side of the track!
+The genius part of the network is the amusing solution to what happens when a train is coming right at you from the other direction.
+Basically, one of the vehicles has to stop.
+The driver then asks everyone to get off, before disassembling the train and hauling it to the side of the track.

-Perhaps unsurprisingly, the village of Sra Lav turned out to be little more than a dozen or so tacky shops manned by a frenzied collection of in-your-face locals.
+The village of Sra Lav turned out to be little more than a dozen tacky shops manned by a frenzied collection of in-your-face locals.
 They descended upon us the moment we stepped off the train, with desperate pleas for us to buy something… anything!
-There were Bamboo Train teddy bears, neon-lit snow globes, Hawaiian shirts, key rings, faded postcards and an inappropriate number of woollen scarves.
-You name it we didn’t want it!
-The woman pictured here was the only one who left us alone.

 My $1 charity act got me into BIG trouble with the girls.
 “You are bad man!!!” one of them screamed in a fit of jealousy.
-In the end I told Angry Girl 1 I’d give her some change for a photo.
+Consequently, I told Angry Girl 1 I’d also give her a dollar for a photo.
 She quickly agreed.
-However, just as my travel buddy Wonderboy hit click Angry Girl 2 threw her arm in front of the lens.
-It was a petulant act of sabotage.
-Happily the joke was on her, as she ended up making a vital contribution to what is probably my favourite Cambodian photo!
-Karma.
+However, just as Wonderboy hit click, Angry Girl 2 threw her arm in front of the lens in a petulant act of sabotage.

 For more on my time here check out my other articles on Battambang.